 · How is gender negotiated within the Metal scene in Australia?

 · What sort of reputation do Heavy Metal fans have within the Australian context?
 Does this impact the types of spaces that Heavy Metal fans can utilize?

 · How has the geography of Australia in proximity to other scenes contributed to or hindered its cultural uptake?

 · What is it about Australian Heavy Metal that makes it distinctive?

 Needless to say, we look forward to Jack Black’s School Of Rock dream to come true.
+Considering countries like France and Japan have their own unique contributions to metal history, Australia seems like a fun ride too.
 Here’s hoping!